ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-3. Is LOOCV a special case of k-fold CV?
+Q. Is LOOCV a special case of k-fold CV?

 <details><summary><b>Answer</b></summary>